Sign in

 What Are Rod Seals?

 What They Do: Rod seals prevent fluid from leaking along the rod as it moves in and out of the cylinder.
-They&#;re crucial for keeping internal pressure intact and blocking dirt or debris from entering the system.
+They are crucial for maintaining internal pressure and blocking dirt or debris from entering the system.

-Where They&#;re Used: Rod seals are commonly found in hydraulic and pneumatic cylinders for construction machinery, manufacturing tools, and aerospace applications.
+Where They’re Used: Rod seals are commonly used in hydraulic and pneumatic cylinders in construction equipment, manufacturing tools, and aerospace applications.

-• Rod seals are made from materials like nitrile rubber, fluorocarbon, or PTFE, which can handle different pressures and temperatures.
+• Rod seals are constructed from materials such as nitrile rubber, fluorocarbon, or PTFE, which can withstand varying pressures and temperatures.

 • Designs include buffer seals, wiper seals, and primary rod seals to ensure long-lasting performance.